logo

 Make sure your iPhone isn't plugged into your computer, then press and hold the correct buttons on your iPhone to shut it down:

-• For iPhone X or later and iPhone SE® (2nd Gen): Press and hold both the Side button and the Volume Down button until you see the power off slider.
+• For iPhone 8 or later (including SE 2nd/3rd Gen), hold the Side button and either Volume button until the slider appears.

-• For iPhone 7, iPhone 7 Plus, iPhone 8, and iPhone 8 Plus: Press and hold the Side button until you see the power off slider.
+• For iPhone 7 or 7 Plus, just hold the Side button until the slider appears.

 Drag the slider to turn off your iPhone—wait about a minute for it to turn off completely.